-In order to be admitted to the Postgraduate Certificate in Professional Accounting an applicant must have completed a bachelor's degree, or equivalent.
+1 In order to be admitted to the Postgraduate Certificate in Professional Accounting an applicant must have completed a bachelor's degree, or equivalent.

-2 To qualify for the Postgraduate Certificate in Professional Accounting, a student must achieve 60 points by successfully completing ACCT860, ACCT861, ACCT863, LAWS860.
+2 To qualify for the Postgraduate Certificate in Professional Accounting, a student must successfully complete 60 points from ACCT860-863, ECON861, ECON862, LAWS860, MGMT861.

-Refer to the Master of Professional Accounting Table on page 290.
+Refer to the Master of Professional Accounting Table on page 285.